varunmuchanapally/Professor-VRX/README.md

 # Professor-VRX
-# 🧠 Professor Polyglot – Multilingual Voice Explainer
+# 🧠 Professor VRX – Multilingual Voice Explainer

-Professor Polyglot is an interactive Flask-based web application that allows users to input text, receive a clear and beginner-friendly explanation from Google's Gemini model, and listen to that explanation spoken aloud in the selected language using Google Text-to-Speech (TTS).
+Professor VRX is an interactive Flask-based web application that allows users to input text, receive a clear and beginner-friendly explanation from Google's Gemini model, and listen to that explanation spoken aloud in the selected language using Google Text-to-Speech (TTS).

 ---